Understanding Knee Pain

 - Mechanical Stress: The act of bending the knee sharply places considerable load on the knee joint, which can be uncomfortable if there is any existing damage.
 This bending force is more pronounced when moving down stairs compared to walking on flat surfaces.

 Understanding these factors and conditions is essential for managing and potentially alleviating knee pain when descending stairs.
-For further tips and advice on managing knee pain, check out our articles on exercises for knee pain, stretches for knee pain, and knee strengthening exercises.

 Treatment and Management